ericallensalmon/mssql_mcp_server/README.md

 ```

 ### With Cursor AI (requires Agent model with MCP support)
+<p style="color: #FFA500; font-weight: bold;">⚠️ Cursor AI does not automatically ignore .env or other files with sensitive keys.
+By default, files in .cursorignore are not indexed or transmitted, however you can accidentally include them in chat if they are open or with @.
+A .cursorban file has been discussed but not implemented as of 3/29/2025.</p>

 To integrate with **Cursor**, you'll need to set up a virtual environment and install the MCP server locally: